 While being an online instructor requires many of the same skills as a traditional classroom teacher, many new skills must be acquired.
-The learning curve is a steep one.
-New hires participate in a 40-hour online training course as well as 1–2 full days of face-to-face training with WAVA administration in Tacoma.
-All teachers attend face-to-face professional development meetings throughout the school year and participate in weekly online collaboration sessions.
+Our newly hired state certified teachers are required to participate in a 40-hour online training course in addition to a full week of additional face-to-face training with WAVA administration, in Tacoma.
+Additionally, all teachers attend face-to-face and virtual professional development meetings throughout the school year and participate in weekly online professional learning communities.

 What supports are available to teachers?